frostie/Stone-Smasher/README.md

 > _Currently in a protoype phase.
 Once original sprites are created, screen shots of gameplay will be added to the repo._

 Xerienstone is a 2D breakout-style game with a medieval-fantasy theme.
+Destroy all stones to uncover the map for each level.

 Genre: Action-Arcade